 - CIP : Remote 121 support and signposting

-- Refuges : Regrettably we are no longer accepting new client for refuge, this situation is under constant review
+- Refuges : We are accepting new clients for refuge, however this situation is under constant review

 - Counselling : Remote 121 sessions

-- Wellbeing Workshops : Virtual workshops will be organised to help combat isolation and prevent loneliness
+- Virtual Wellbeing Workshops and Virtual coffee mornings : Virtual workshops will be organised to help combat isolation and prevent loneliness

 - Food Deliveries : Where possible we will be arranging food deliveries to our refuges